DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 It was similar to the spirits' nest he saw few days before.
 However, this time nest was still in use, so it was glowing with far more poisonous color.

-[My friends of Urza Resistance, here is your stop.
+[My friends of Urza Resistance, here is our stop.
 Stop.]

 They were at distance where you could barely check the situation.

 While Kai's company's car stopped, commander Balmung's leading car together with two escorting cars carried on.
-As per plan only three cars will advance further as a scout.
+As per plan only three cars will advance further as scouts.

-[...Carry according to the plan.]
+[...Carry on according to the plan.]

 Radio switched from hearty commander's voice to cool commander's voice.